-The councils of larger schools may delegate work to committees to more effectively provide advice on complex or specialised issues, and to use councillors' time more efficiently.
+The councils of larger schools may delegate work to committees to provide advice more effectively on complex or specialised issues, and to use councillors' time more efficiently.
 Committees provide recommendations to the full council, which retains collective responsibility for the advice provided to the principal.

 Involvement in committees allows members to deepen their knowledge of the school, become more actively engaged and fully utilise their experience.
-Additionally, the existence of committees can indicate to the community that the council is giving voice to particular issues.
+Additionally, the existence of committees can indicate to the community that the council is giving voice to issues.